jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 ![](./images/positive_tweet_correct.png)

+This is a great example of a tweet that could be rewteeted for visability and showing a real person representing Zara's brand.

 Below is an example of a negative tweet being accurately classified:

 ![](./images/negative_tweet_correct.png)

+This is an example of where Zara could both reply to the tweet to rectify the situation and flag the tweet for further investigation into the barcode and warehousing process.

 And below is an example of a negative tweet being inaccurately classified as positive:

 ![](./images/positive_tweet_incorrect.png)

+This tweet shows why tweets being classified as positive may need a second inspection before assigning them to an appropriate response team.

 Upon my inspection, there are no positive tweets being inaccurately classified as negative.